kuro-lang/kuro-lang/README.md

 ## 💻 Platforms

-The Kuro language will be available on the following platforms.(🌴 means tree-walk interpreter)
+The Kuro language will be available on the following platforms.(🌴 is tree-walk interpreter. ↪️ is transpiler.)

-- 🌴Node.js
+- [] 🌴Node.js
-- 🌴Browser JS
+- [] 🌴Browser JS
+- [] ↪️Kuro to JS
+- [] 💻Kuro VM

 ## 🚀 Features